odesaur/twe-dlp/README.md

-A CLI tool that archives every twitch emote from a channel.

 ### Disclaimer
 Emote and badge images are property of Twitch Interactive or their respective owners.
 Do not reuse without obtaining their permission.